- Afribank Nigeria – One of the largest banks in Nigeria in terms of assets and one of the most diversified financial conglomerate in the country.

 - Guaranty Trust Bank (GTBank) – GTBank is the third largest bank in Nigeria.
-With over 2,500 employees, it operates through a network of more than 170 offices in Nigeria with several bank and non-bank subsidiaries spread across Anglophone West Africa and the UK.
-The bank currently has total assets of over 1 trillion Naira and shareholders’ funds of more than 190 Billion Naira.
+With over 3,500 employees, it operates through a network of more than 170 offices in Nigeria with several bank and non-bank subsidiaries spread across Anglophone West Africa and the UK.
+The bank currently has total assets of about 2 trillion Naira and shareholders’ funds of more than 200 billion Naira.

 - Intercontinental Bank – One of Africa's strongest financial institutions.
 From a share capital N12 million in 1989, Intercontinental Bank's Shareholders' Fund is now more than 200 billion Naira.
 As at February 2008, the Bank had total assets of 1.7 trillion Naira, while total deposit liabilities stood at 1.08 trillion Naira.

 - Indo-Nigerian Merchant Bank Ltd – This bank has ceased to exist.